rusili/AC-Android/lessons/stacks-and-queues/README.md

 ### A Tale of Two Methods

 If capacity is important to you, then you should use the method ```.add()``` to add employees to your queue, since the program will throw an exception if you try to add a new employee after the queue has reached capacity.
-However, if the capacity of the queue is meaningless to you, like the number of employees at McDonald's (375,000 people and counting :hamburger::fries::cup_with_straw:), then safely go with the ```.offer()``` method, which adds a new element to the queue regardless of initial capacity.
+However, if the capacity of the queue is meaningless to you, like the number of employees at McDonald's (375,000 people and counting! :hamburger::fries:), then safely go with the ```.offer()``` method, which adds a new element to the queue regardless of initial capacity.

 ## Stack